bjameshunter/ggd3/readme.md

 - Stack bar only works with default 'count' stat.
 Stacking according to mean or median doesn't make much sense, but should work.
 - Is using the super formula worth it?
   - does it cost more to draw and animate?
+- Histogram stroke makes it look kinda bad.
+Output of histogram function not return a "dx" that I can feed to x scale to get width needed.